 External links:

 Pte.
-George Fardoe’s Service Record (Serv/Reg# 441804) can be viewed/downloaded in pdf format through Library and Archives Canada.
+George Fardoe’s service record (Serv/Reg# 441804) can be viewed/downloaded in pdf format through Library and Archives Canada.

-James Henderson Fargey was born in Belmont, Manitoba in December, 1897.
-He enlisted in July, 1915 in Winnipeg and served overseas with the 43rd Battalion.
+James Henderson Fargey was born in Belmont, Manitoba, in December 1897.
+He enlisted in July 1915 in Winnipeg and served overseas with the 43rd Battalion.
 Fargey was killed in action October 15th, 1916.
 The collection currently consists of more than eighty letters, as well as photographs, postcards, telegrams, and other miscellaneous items.

 External links:

 Cpl.
-Fielder's Service Record (Reg/Ser# 115884) can be viewed/downloaded in pdf format through Library and Archives Canada.
+Fielder's service record (Reg/Ser# 115884) can be viewed/downloaded in pdf format through Library and Archives Canada.

 Having previously served with the British Army Royal Artillery, Fisher returned to England and enlisted with the Royal Engineers on May 23, 1916.
-He was discharged following gas-related injuries in August of 1917, and returned to Canada.
+He was discharged following gas-related injuries in August 1917, and returned to Canada.

-The letter in the Fisher Collection was published in The Ladysmith Chronicle, and was compiled along with those of other local WWI soldiers through the work of the Ladysmith & District Historical Society (links shown below).
+The letter in the Fisher Collection was published in the Ladysmith Chronicle, and was compiled along with those of other local WWI soldiers through the work of the Ladysmith & District Historical Society (links shown below).

 The complete list of soldiers in the can be found in the Ladysmith and District Historical Society collection.